 Considering the major strides WordPress is taking to pivot toward a full-site editing experience, I recommend starting to use the feature as soon as possible.
 The sooner you get familiar with the functionality, the better off you’ll be in the long run.

 Learning about the full-site editing features will better position you to navigate the functionality with ease and maximize its value.
 In addition, it could help alleviate potential performance issues on your site.
 This is especially true if you currently use website or page builder plugins.

 If you do use these tools, you will likely already be at least somewhat familiar with the concept behind full-site editing.
 With WordPress, you’ll essentially create a “block” for each element on your site.

 As for the templates, they are HTML files that contain block markup.
-Eventually, we expect that there will be a larger selection of block-based themes that include full-site editing support and functionality.
+Eventually, I expect that there will be a larger selection of block-based themes that include full-site editing support and functionality.
 If you want to get an idea of what that will look like, you can refer to the experiential Twenty Twenty theme.

 If you want to learn more about full-site editing in WordPress, you can check out the team’s project breakdown over at GitHub.
 In addition, you can also learn how to test the full-site editing experience on WordPress.org.